-This year every student in Year 13 is committing themselves to 100 minutes of service in the College each week.
+This year every student in Year 13 committed themselves to 100 minutes of service in the College each week.
 Their service is framed around the idea of Tuakana and Teina: Big Brothers and Little Brothers.
 We encourage this as a way to show engagement.

 So far this year I am thrilled to report that 79% of year 13’s have served the College almost every single week.